w-smith/express-passport/readme.md

 The method `serializeUser` will be used when a user signs in or signs up, passport will call this method, our code will then call the `done` callback, the second argument is what we want to be serialized.

 The second method will then be called every time there is a value for passport in the session cookie.
 In this method, we will receive the value stored in the cookie, in our case the `user.id`, then search for a user using this ID and then call the callback.
-The user object will then be stored in the request object passed to all controller methods calls.
+The user object will then be stored in the request object passed to all controller method calls.

 <!-- Actually 2:25 -->